 Passenger demand can vary significantly along different segments of a route.
 For instance, I’ve been on trains that started crowded, became nearly empty in the middle of the journey, and filled up again closer to the final destination.

 This ebb and flow of passengers makes running trains only in high-demand sections impractical.
 This move is also why a passenger between select city pairs may receive a “sold out” message while someone boarding a few stops later does not.
-The design of ticketing systems accounts for overall capacity along the route, not just individual segments.
+The design of ticketing systems takes into account the overall capacity along the route, not just individual segments.

 Instead, keeping trains running through less populated areas is often more efficient and cost-effective.
 Breaking a route into shorter segments would require more equipment, staff, and coordination, increasing Amtrak’s costs and inconveniencing passengers.
-A continuous route ensures a smoother experience for travelers and saves time and money.
+A continuous route ensures a smoother experience for travelers, saving time and money.

 Additionally, Amtrak’s operating costs don’t decrease significantly because fewer passengers are onboard.
 The train still requires the same crew, maintenance, and fuel or electricity, whether full or nearly empty.